bbrewington/docs.getdbt.com/website/docs/faqs/Troubleshooting/long-sessions-cloud-cli.md

 id: long-sessions-cloud-cli
 ---

 If you're receiving a `Session occupied` error in the dbt Cloud CLI or if you're experiencing a long-running session, you can use the `dbt invocation list` command in a separate terminal window to view the status of your active session.
-This helps you identify the model that's causing the long-running session and debug the issue.
+This helps debug the issue and identify the arguments that are causing the long-running session.

 To cancel an active session, use the `Ctrl + Z` shortcut.